 B. Individual retiree who was a county judge, county official or employee of an employer participating in TCRS and is drawing a monthly retirement allowance from TCRS pursuant to TCA 8-27-706

 The application must be submitted within 60 days of your initial eligibility to enroll without answering health questions.
 The initial eligibility date is: the date of TCRS retirement, the date active state group health coverage terminates or date of Medicare eligibility, whichever is later.
 For more information on initial eligibility dates, coverage effective dates and dependent eligibility for this plan, please consult the plan document for The Tennessee Plan on our website at https://www.tn.gov/partnersforhealth/publications/publications.html.

-If you did not apply for The Tennessee Plan when you were initially eligible or under a special enrollment provision, you can apply throughout the year (including during Medicare’s open enrollment period), but your application will be subject to late applicant review.
+If you did not apply for The Tennessee Plan when you were initially eligible or due to experiencing an acquire event or loss of eligibility for other coverage event, you can apply throughout the year (including during Medicare’s open enrollment period), but your application will be subject to late applicant review.
 Late applicant review is based on a few health questions about your health history in the last five years.

 The claims administrator will review the answers to the health questions for those submitting late applications and determine if enrollment will be approved or denied.

 For approved late applicant enrollment, the effective date of coverage will be on the first day of a month following approval of enrollment by the claims administrator.